Angel Heart: Plot

-In 1955, Harry Angel, a New York City private investigator, is contacted by a man named Louis Cyphre to track down John Liebling, a crooner known professionally as Johnny Favorite who suffered severe neurological trauma resulting from injuries he received in World War II.
-Favorite's incapacity disrupted a contract with Cyphre regarding unspecified collateral, and Cyphre believes that a private upstate hospital where Favorite was receiving radical psychiatric treatment for shell shock has falsified records.
+In 1955 New York City, a man named Louis Cyphre contacts private investigator Harry Angel to track down crooner John Liebling, known professionally as Johnny Favorite.
+Favorite suffered neurological trauma resulting from injuries received in World War II.
+His incapacity disrupted a contract with Cyphre regarding unspecified collateral.
+Cyphre believes that a private hospital where Favorite was receiving radical psychiatric treatment for shell shock has falsified records.

-Harry goes to the hospital and discovers that the records showing Favorite's transfer were indeed falsified by a physician named Albert Fowler.
-After Harry breaks into his home, Fowler admits that years ago he was bribed by a man and woman so that the two could abscond with the disfigured Favorite.
-Believing that Fowler is still withholding information, Harry locks him in his bedroom, forcing him to suffer withdrawal from a morphine addiction.
-The next morning, he finds that the doctor has apparently committed suicide.
+At the hospital, Harry discovers that the records showing Favorite's transfer were indeed falsified by physician Albert Fowler.
+After Harry breaks into his home, Fowler admits that he was bribed years before by a man and woman so that the two could abscond with the disfigured Favorite.
+Believing that Fowler is withholding information, Harry locks him in his bedroom, forcing him to suffer withdrawal from a morphine addiction.
+Hours later, he finds that Fowler has apparently died by suicide with a gunshot to the eye.

-Harry tries to break his contract with Cyphre but agrees to continue the search when Cyphre offers him a large sum of money.
-He soon discovers that Favorite had a wealthy fiancée named Margaret Krusemark but had also begun a secret love affair with a woman named Evangeline Proudfoot.
-Harry travels to New Orleans and meets with Margaret, who divulges little information, telling him that Favorite is dead, or at least dead to her.
-Harry then discovers that Evangeline died several years previously, but is survived by her 17-year-old daughter, Epiphany Proudfoot, who was conceived during her mother's love affair with Favorite.
+A reluctant Harry agrees to continue the search when Cyphre offers him more money.
+He discovers that Favorite had a wealthy fiancée named Margaret Krusemark, but had also begun another affair.
+Harry travels to New Orleans and meets with Margaret, who says that Favorite is dead, or at least dead in her mind.
+Evangeline Proudfoot, Favorite's lover, died years before but is survived by her 17-year-old daughter Epiphany, who was conceived during the affair.
+Epiphany has a young light-skinned son of approximately three years old, and claims that she does not remember who fathered the boy.

-When Epiphany is reluctant to speak, Harry tracks down Toots Sweet, a blues guitarist and former Favorite bandmate.
+Harry tracks down Toots Sweet, a guitarist and former Favorite bandmate.
 After Harry uses force to try to extract details of Favorite's last known whereabouts, Toots refers him back to Margaret.
-The following morning, police detectives inform Harry that Toots has been murdered.
-Harry returns to Margaret's home, where he finds her murdered, her heart removed with a ceremonial knife.
-He is later attacked by enforcers of Ethan Krusemark—a powerful Louisiana patriarch and Margaret's father—who tell him to leave town.
+The following morning, police detectives inform Harry that Toots has been murdered by suffocation; his penis severed and stuffed down his throat.
+Harry returns to Margaret's home and finds her murdered; her heart removed with a ceremonial knife.
+He is subsequently attacked by enforcers of Ethan Krusemark—a powerful Louisiana patriarch and Margaret's father—who tell him to leave town.